ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 Having mentioned bugs and crashes, so far we've received two reports, [one bug probably from mypyc and an unintentional restriction on Black's unofficial APIs][not-too-many-fires-so-far].

-Although version 22.1.0 still unintentionally broke quite a few integrations, though they weren't mypyc related.
+Version 22.1.0 still unintentionally broke quite a few integrations, though they weren't mypyc related.
 Turns out lots of people depend on `black.files.find_project_root` returning a `pathlib.Path` and nothing else!
 I've seen at least five issues / PRs on GitHub fixing crashes related to our change making it return a tuple instead.